privacyint/website-guides/guide-steps/chrome-cad.md

 # Title #
-Install a cookie manager on Chrome (and derivates) - Cookie AutoDelete
+Install a cookie manager on Chrome (and derivatives) - Cookie AutoDelete

 # Summary #